Sawyers Hall College: Other information

 The school offered a range of extra-curricular activities, including the Duke of Edinburgh award.

 The name 'Hedley Walter' was used in reference to the school's first Head of Governors.
-During the time that the school was formally called 'Hedley Walter', it was known by the nickname 'Deadly Headly' among local school children.
+During the time that the school was formally called 'Hedley Walter', it was known by the nickname 'Deadly Hedley' among local school children.

-There were four house teams which were named after ships with historical references; Golden Hind (yellow), Endeavour (red), Calypso (blue) and Beagle (green).
+The school house names & colors changed over the years.
+Originally there were four house teams which were named after ships with historical references; Golden Hind (yellow), Endeavour (red), Calypso (blue) and Beagle (green).

-During the time it was known as Hedley Walter the four house teams and colours were: Weald (Yellow), Thorndon (Red), Middleton (Blue) and Sawyers (Green).
-These referred to Weald Hall to the north of Brentwood, Thornton Hall to the South of Brentwood and the nearby Middleton Hall and Sawyers Hall which are both close by and referenced by local road names....not so pretentious as later names.
-But then I'm not so sure the word pretentious had been coined by then!!
+Later, while it was still named Hedley Walter, the four house teams and colours changed to: Weald (Yellow), Thorndon (Red), Middleton (Blue) and Sawyers (Green).
+These referred to Weald Hall to the north of Brentwood, Thornton Hall to the South of Brentwood and the nearby Middleton Hall, and Sawyers Hall which are both close by and referenced by local road names.

+At the time the school closed the houses had been named after famous figures of science, in keeping with the schools newer science & technology focus.
+They were Darwin (green), Holmes (blue), Moore (red), and Curie (yellow).